JanneMattila/azure-storage-demos/blob-tags/README.md

 We want to remove these tags to save costs.

+In the below, we'll create simple implementation that enables you to test this in isolation and helps to estimate the cleanup process duration and costs.

+Here are the steps described in more detail below:

+1. Generate test data
+2. Upload test files
+3. Export names of blobs with tags
+4. Cleanup tags

 ## Cleanup implementation

 The below tests have been executed with `Standard B8ms (8 vcpus, 32 GiB memory)` and